Gulab Jamun Recipe(With Khoya & Milk Powder)

 Instructions

-• First stir the sugar, water, cardamom powder and saffron in a pan and keep it on fire.
-I have kept the cardamoms peels and these can be discarded when serving.
+• First mix the sugar, water, cardamom powder and saffron in a pan and keep it on the stovetop.

 • Gently bring to a boil and continue to stir occasionally.

 • Add some pistachios in the syrup.
 An optional step but tastes good.
-Make a thick syrup and switch off the fire much before the sugar solution reaches a one thread consistency.
+Make a thick sticky syrup and turn off the stovetop; much before the sugar solution reaches a one thread consistency.

-• Mix the 1 cup milk powder, ¼ cup all-purpose flour or maida, a pinch of baking soda, a pinch of salt (optional) in a mixing bowl.
-Add 1 teaspoon oil OR ½ teaspoon ghee and 1 to 2 tablespoons fresh curd or yogurt.
+• Mix the milk powder, all-purpose flour or maida, a pinch of baking soda, a pinch of salt (optional) in a mixing bowl.

 • Just mix everything lightly.
 Add some more curd if the mixture looks dry.
 Don’t over mix or knead.